-Typically hip arthritis occurs around middle age, when cartilage, the firm, rubber-like material that protects the hip joint, starts to erode.
-With no cartilage cushion in place, bone starts to painfully rub against bone.
+Typically, hip arthritis begins around middle age, when cartilage that protects the hip joint can start to erode.
+With no cartilage cushion in place, bone can rub against bone.
 A previous hip injury or a family history of arthritis can increase your risk for developing hip arthritis.
 The resulting pain can occur in the groin, radiate from your hip into the thigh, buttock, or upper leg.

 Treating Hip Arthritis